Skip to main content

 The North Face 2-Meter Dome Tent

-The North Face’s Summit Series represents the brand’s flagship line of gear, targeting world-class athletes and adventurers.
-The simply named 2-Meter Dome is designed to survive the harshest conditions on earth, from the Himalayas to Antarctica and everywhere in between.
-With a classic geodesic shape, it’s durable enough to withstand 70-plus-mph winds.
-Inside, the 155-inch floorplan will sleep up to eight expeditioners or serve as a lavish basecamp for one or two hunkered-down outdoorsmen.
+The North Face’s Summit Series represents the brand’s flagship line of gear, targeting world-class athletes and extreme adventurers.
+The simply named 2-Meter Dome Tent is designed to survive the harshest conditions on earth, from the Himalayas to Antarctica and everywhere in between.
+With a classic geodesic shape, it’s durable enough to withstand wind speeds up to 70-plus-mph.
+Inside, the 155-inch floorplan will sleep up to eight expeditioners or serve as a very lavish basecamp for one or two hunkered-down outdoorsmen.

 Lotus Belle Outback Deluxe Tent

-Lotus Bell’s Outback Tent proves that, sometimes, bigger is better.
+Lotus Bell’s Outback Tent proves that, sometimes, bigger really is better.
 The 20-foot-diameter model boasts more than 300 square feet of floor space.
-That’s enough for hosting up to 24 people or three queen-sized beds comfortably.
+That’s larger enough to host up to 24 people or set up three queen-sized beds comfortably.
 It’s more than just a novelty, however.
 This is a legit shelter with a fire-, water-, and rot-resistant construction and a Velcro “bathtub-style” groundsheet to completely seal it off from moisture and pests.

 One drawback with traditional tents is that their opaque design separates you from the outside world.
-Uttiny’s Bubble Tent is the perfect alternative for nature lovers, exhibitionists, and anyone who’s ever daydreamed of sleeping in a snow globe.
-The 100% transparent walls and roof are perfect for stargazing while backyard camping.
+DNYSYSJ’s Bubble Tent is the perfect alternative for nature lovers, exhibitionists, and anyone who’s ever daydreamed of sleeping in a snow globe.
+The 100% transparent walls and roof are perfect for stargazing while camping in the backyard.
 The included pump ensures the bubble stays inflated for however long you plan to camp.

 Heimplanet Mavericks Dome Tent

 In true German fashion, there’s nothing cute or novel about Heimplanet’s shelters.
-The brand manufacturers some of the toughest tents on Earth, designed to withstand the harshest conditions.
-Its flagship Mavericks is a 55-pound multipurpose refuge with a 140-square-foot footprint large enough to be used as a basecamp for expedition teams venturing far, far off grid.
-Like all of the company’s shelters, its strength stems from an inflatable geodesic construction capable of withstanding up to 112 mile-per-hour winds.
-No matter where on the planet you’re headed — Antarctica, the North Pole, or the wilds of New Zealand — this will keep you warm and safe.
+The brand manufactures some of the toughest tents on earth, designed to withstand the harshest conditions.
+Its flagship Mavericks 10-Person Dome Tent is a massive, 60-pound multipurpose refuge with a 140-square-foot footprint large enough to serve as a basecamp for expedition teams venturing far, far off-grid.
+Like all of the company’s shelters, its strength stems from an inflatable geodesic construction capable of standing up to 112-mile-per-hour winds.
+No matter where on the planet you’re headed — the wilds of Antarctica, the North Pole, or the backcountry of New Zealand — this extreme tent will keep you warm, safe, and alive.

 Mountain Hardwear Space Station Dome Tent